jhofman/msd2015/_posts/2017-01-20-installing-tools.md

 	Resolving deltas: 100% (40/40), done.
 	Checking connectivity... done.

-When this is complete, verify that you have a local directory called ``msd2015`` containing a ``README.md`` file.
+When this is complete, verify that you have a local directory called ``msd2017`` containing a ``README.md`` file.

+### R and RStudio

+R is a useful programming language for exploratory data analysis, data visualization, and statistical modeling.
+RStudio is a popular integrated development environment (IDE) for working in R.

+First, download and install R from a [CRAN mirror](https://cloud.r-project.org/).
+Then download Rstudio from [here](https://www.rstudio.com/products/rstudio/download/).
+Finally, install and load some important packages as follows:

+    install.packages('tidyverse')
+	library(tidyverse)

+If you're new to R, see the [Code School](http://tryr.codeschool.com/) and [DataCamp](http://datacamp.com/courses/free-introduction-to-r) online tutorials.

-We will discuss these tools in more detail in class.
+We will discuss all of these tools in more detail in class.